NorfairKing/smos/smos-docs-site/content/unreleased.markdown

   This should speed up parsing of large calendars.
   It should also allow importing from ICloud where previously that was not possible because ICloud outputs invalid iCalendar files.
+* `smos-query`: Don't consider entries with the property `busy: false` in the "next begin" part of the work report.